SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Node Types, PanId, Addressing.md

 <p align="center"> <img src = "./resources/nodetypes-addressing-01.png"> </p>

-Whether the device should be Coordinator or a Route or an End Device/Sleepy End Device should be decided in the design phase of the application.
+Whether the device should be Coordinator or a Router or an End Device/Sleepy End Device should be decided in the design phase of the application.
 Changing the device type dynamically is not supported and should be avoided.
 One exception is when a device is configured to be a router/coordinator.
 These devices can implement both the NetworkCreator and NetworkSteering plugins and if said device is creating a centralized network it shall become a coordinator.
 Otherwise, it can join another network as an end device.

 Zigbee implementations before 3.0 do something similar with the Form and Join API calls.